DataIntellectTech/SEMO-downloader/README.md

 #### Adding datasource:
-Once the KDB+ instance is configured start up Grafana and add that KDB+ instance as a datasource.
+Once the kdb+ instance is configured start up Grafana and add that kdb+ instance as a datasource.
 To do this navigate to the data-sources page in Grafana (*default address: http://localhost:3000*) and click *Add data source*.
-At the bottom of this page under *Others* should be *KDB+*, click on this to set settings.
+At the bottom of this page under *Others* should be *kdb+*, click on this to set settings.
-*Host* should be only the address and port of the KDB+ instance given as:
+*Host* should be only the address and port of the kdb+ instance given as:

 `ADDRESS:PORT`